UNINETTSigma2/documentation/development/arm_perf.md

 suite](http://mvapich.cse.ohio-state.edu/benchmarks/) measures the
 communication speed using a number of tests implemented using MPI, OpenSHMEM, UCP, and UPCXX.
 To compile it on Fram you can use either OpenMPI (recommended for best MPI performance), or Intel MPI.
-Here, since ARM Performance Reports currently don't work with OpenMPI on Fram, we use the Intel MPI library:
+At the time of writing ARM Performance Reports did not work with OpenMPI on Fram.
+Results using Intel MPI are presented instead:

 ```
 $ ml load intel/2018b